wp-plugins/search-engines-blocked-in-header/readme.txt

 Tested up to: 3.9
 Stable tag: 0.5.1

-Display the 'Search Engines Blocked' notification in the WordPress Toolbar.
+Display the 'Search Engines Discouraged' (or any translation) notification in the WordPress Toolbar if blog_public option has been checked.

 == Description ==
 In WordPress 3.2 the 'Search Engines Blocked' notification was moved to the Right Now box.
-This plugin displays the 'Search Engines Blocked' notification in WordPress Toolbar.
+This plugin displays the 'Search Engines Discouraged' (or any translation) notification in WordPress Toolbar.
 If you have any comments or questions, please leave a reply at http://www.nostromo.nl/wordpress-plugins/search-engines-blocked-in-header

 == Installation ==